cepa/kickasscache/README.md

 # KickAssCacheApc

 ### Da fuq is this?
-This is a simple caching class based on php-apc that allows your php application boot performance many times.
+This is a simple caching class based on php-apc that allows your php application boost performance many times.
 It has a builtin simple mutex implementation to avoid race condition issues with multiple concurrent request, that could possibly overload your server.
 ***